Schrödinger Equation#

 What you need to know

-• By combining classical wave equation with quantum ideas we arrive at a new equation describing quantum wave functions: Schrödinger’s equation (SE).
+• By combining the classical wave equation with quantum principles, we derive a new equation that describes quantum wave functions: Schrödinger’s Equation (SE).

-• Schrödinger’s equation, just like classical wave equation depends on both time and space.
+• Schrödinger’s Equation, like the classical wave equation, depends on both time and space.

-• Once again we can use the technique of separation of variables and turn the time-dependent Schrödinger equation (TD-SE) into the time-independent Schrödinger equation (TI-SE).
-The later is of special significance for chemical/biological sciences and will be our main focus in the rest of this course.
+• We can apply the method of separation of variables to transform the time-dependent Schrödinger equation (TD-SE) into the time-independent Schrödinger equation (TI-SE).
+The time-independent form is especially important in the chemical and biological sciences, and it will be our primary focus for the remainder of the course.

-• We will learn about the powerful operator notation with the help of which we can write equations of quantum mechanics in concise form.
+• We will introduce the operator notation, a powerful mathematical framework that allows us to express the equations of quantum mechanics in a concise and elegant form.

 The exciting journey into the microscopic world.#

-• In the next few sections we are going to arrive at Schrödinger equation (SE) which is one of the fundamental laws of physics.
-The expression “fundamental law” means that SE can only be inferred or guessed from the experiments.
-It can not be derived.
-Correctness of SE is confirmed by the myriad of successful quantitative predictions and explanations of experimental observations.
+• In the next few sections, we will introduce Schrödinger’s Equation (SE), one of the fundamental laws of physics.
+A “fundamental law” means that SE cannot be derived from more basic principles; it can only be inferred or hypothesized based on experimental evidence.
+Its validity is supported by countless successful quantitative predictions and explanations of experimental observations.

-• Let us note that there has not been a single instance when quantum mechanics has failed when used properly!
-The physical world is quantum which is especially pronounced at small scales.
-Quantum Mechanics works flawlessly.
-Always.
-At all sales.
+• It’s important to emphasize that there has never been an instance where quantum mechanics has failed when applied correctly.
+The physical world is inherently quantum, especially at small scales.
+Quantum mechanics works flawlessly—at all scales and in all situations where it has been properly applied.

 SE-intro

-• Let us recall that classical mechanics while valid at large scales totally failed at describing motion at the atomic and molecular scales.
-A new, correct equation of motion is needed that can explain:
+• Recall that while classical mechanics is valid at large scales, it completely fails to describe motion at the atomic and molecular levels.
+A new, accurate equation of motion is required to explain phenomena such as:

-• Quantized nature of energy seen in experiments on blackbody radiation, atomic and molecular spectra.
+• The quantized nature of energy, as observed in experiments involving blackbody radiation and atomic and molecular spectra.

 SE-intro